nielsbasjes/yauaa/README.md

 So to build this UDF you need the platfora-udf.jar in a place where maven can find it.

-At the time of writing we were running Platfora 5.2.0 so we chose these values to deploy it:
+At the time of writing we were running Platfora 5.2.0 so we chose these values to deploy it as:

     group:    com.platfora.udf
     artifact: platfora-udf
     version:  5.2.0-LOCAL